Grinderofl/GenericSearch/README.md

 ```

 Since we're using conventions, the search related properties on the view model are automatically populated from the query object.
 We also don't need to pass the query object into the handler methods since the modelbinder causes the query object to be made available for GenericSearch services throughout the request lifetime.
 Both of these behaviours can be changed in the ServiceCollection configuration stage.

+When GenericSearch services are registered, an `IModelBinderProvider` implementation is added to the top of model binder providers collection.
+The resulting model binder has two functions for any `ModelType` registered in a search profile:

+1. Initialize all `ISearch` type properties on the model
+2. Store the final model in a cache scoped for the rest of the request

+The second function allows us to pass only `IGenericSearch` dependency to the `Search`, `Sort`, and `Paginate` extension methods, as `IGenericSearch` has access to the request scope and can obtain the cached model.

 ### Controllers